isabella232/bas-style-kit/README.md

 This will create two containers:

-1. A NodeJS instance running the `docker` gulp task, which generates the Style Kit and the Testbed
+1. a NodeJS instance running the `develop` gulp task, which generates the Style Kit and the Testbed
-2. A Nginx instance exposing the generated Style Kit and Testbed
+2. a Nginx instance exposing the Testbed at: `http://localhost:9000/testbed`

-The Testbed will be exposed on your local machine at: `http://localhost:9000/testbed`

-See the *Gulp* and *Testbed* sub-sections for more information.
+See the *Gulp tasks* and *Testbed* sub-sections for more information.

 ### Gulp tasks

-[Gulp](http://gulpjs.com/) is a NodeJS task runner, used for tasks such as copying font files, compiling Sass to CSS and generating the Testbed.
+The [Gulp](http://gulpjs.com/) task runner is used for tasks such as copying font files, compiling Sass to CSS and generating the Testbed.

 See `gulpfile.js` for tasks this project supports.